reactjs/react.dev/content/docs/hooks-intro.md

 **You can start learning Hooks [on the next page](/docs/hooks-overview.html).** On this page, we'll continue by explaining why we're adding Hooks to React and how they can help you write great applications.

+## Video Introduction

+At React Conf 2018, Sophie Alpert and Dan Abramov introduced Hooks, followed by Ryan Florence demonstrating how to refactor an application to use them.
+Watch the video here:

+<iframe width="650" height="366" src="//www.youtube.com/embed/dpw9EHDh2bM" frameborder="0" allowfullscreen></iframe>

 ## No Breaking Changes

 Before we continue, note that Hooks are: